Research

 RESEARCH STUDIES AT UBCH CARD

-This study is a continuation of the ADNI-2 study and will open to enrolment of new participants.
+This study is a continuation of the ADNI3 study.
 The purpose of this study is to collect brain scans, blood samples, memory test scores, and cerebrospinal fluid from people with AD, MCI, or no memory impairment.
 These data may help characterize the early stages of AD, and shape the criteria for earlier diagnosis and treatment of AD.
 They may also influence future clinical trials that focus on identifying and treating early AD.

 ONGOING, BUT NO LONGER ENROLLING